RenneLab/hybkit/docs/source/specification.rst

         .. _seq_IDs_in_cluster:

-        :obj:`seq_IDs_in_cluster` -  String: Comma-separated list of all reord IDs of hybrids merged into this hybrid entry.
+        :obj:`seq_IDs_in_cluster` -  String: Comma-separated list of all record IDs of hybrids merged into this hybrid entry.

     hybkit Flags: